 Arrival / Paro - Thimphu

-On a clear day, the flight to Paro is one of the most spectacular of all mountain flights.
-You will see major Himalayan peaks such as Everest, Kanchenjunga, and Makalu.
-On the final approach to Paro, view Bhutan’s own snowy peaks, including Chomolhari, Jichu Drake and Tserimgang.
-Bhutan's first gift to you as you disembark from the aircraft will be cool, clean fresh mountain air.
+On a clear day, the flight to Bhutan is one of the most spectacular of all mountain flights.
+You will see major Himalayan peaks such as Everest, Kanchenjunga and Makalu, and on the final approach to Paro, Bhutan’s own snowy peaks of Chomolhari, Jichu Drake, and Tserimgang.

-In the afternoon take a walk around Gangtey Village and visit Gangtey Gompa, the only Nyingmapa monastery in the region.
+In the afternoon, take a walk around Gangtey Village and visit Gangtey Gonpa, the only Nyingmapa monastery in the region.
 The village of Phobjikha neighbors the monastery on the valley floor.
 The quiet, remote valley is the winter home of black necked cranes which migrate from the arid plains of Tibet in the north.
-Explore Gangtey Village and Phobjikha Valley.
 Evening at leisure and overnight.

 ST's Hotel Recommendation

 The award-winning Gangtey Lodge offers every comfort and luxury in one of the most remote places in the world.
 The suites are nestled near a cluster of farmhouses and perched above the spectacular Gangtey Valley.